If you are using Kodi you should be using a VPN.

 Don’t use APK files from third parties

 If your Kodi device runs on Android but doesn’t have Google Play, getting the VPN app you want onto it can be a challenge.
 The next best option is often downloading the APK file and allowing your device to install apps from unknown sources.
-However, we caution against downloading APK files from anyone other than the VPN provider itself.
+However, we caution against downloading APK files from anyone other than the VPN service provider itself.

 A bit of Googling will no doubt turn up several third party APK hosting websites.
 These are best avoided.
 Those APKs were not put there by the people who made them, so there’s a substantial risk that the app could have been modified to contain malware.
 Even if it’s safe, these APKs are often out of date, which means they could be missing key features or contain unpatched security vulnerabilities.